dayeonryoo/research-skills-stochastic-MAB/README.md

 - To get the figures for the Non stationary MAB.
 Run the code "NS_UCB_MAB.ipynb”

-    FIG. 7: Abruptly-changing Environment (Env_1_rewards.png, Env_1_regret.png)
+    FIG 7.
+Abruptly-changing Environment (Env_1_rewards.png, Env_1_regret.png)

-    FIG. 8: Gradually-changing Environment (Env_2_rewards.png, Env_2_regret.png)
+    FIG 8.
+Gradually-changing Environment (Env_2_rewards.png, Env_2_regret.png)

-    FIG. 9: Evolution of Cumulative Regret as a function of time, with tuned hyperparameters, in abruptly-changing environment (Discounted_regret_different_gamma.png, SlidingWindow_regret_different_tau.png)
+    FIG 9.
+Evolution of Cumulative Regret as a function of time, with tuned hyperparameters, in abruptly-changing environment (Discounted_regret_different_gamma.png, SlidingWindow_regret_different_tau.png)

-    FIG 10: Evolution of Cumulative Regret as a function of time, with more no. of arms in abruptly-changing environment (Env_1_rewards_newPrices.png, Env_1_regret_newPrices.png )
+    FIG 10.
+Evolution of Cumulative Regret as a function of time, with different no. of arms in abruptly-changing environment (Regret_newPrices_Discounted.png, Regret_newPrices_SW.png)